school-brainhack/school-brainhack.github.io/content/en/project/fMRI-Pain-Facial-Expression/index.md

 * Désirée
 * François

-A special mention to Catherine Landry for the shared coffees and the moral suppport.
+A special mention to Catherine Landry for the shared coffees and the moral support.

 For any question and comments about the project, please contact me at marie-eve.picard.2@umontreal.ca.